by Jessica Goodrich Watts, Scholarship Chair

 Now that we have made all of this money from your donations and your deep pockets, the money must be distributed.
 The commitment for the Awards and Scholarships Committee is minimal, taking perhaps only 2 hours of your time during the summer and up to 10 hours of your time in the winter.
 Your duties as a member of the Committee would include being available by email to receive attachments, evaluating scholarship applications and award nominations using a provided rubric, then emailing your rubric back to me by the deadline.
 To volunteer for the job, contact me at email@example.com.
 With the National Conference coming up, I am looking for new committee members because…

-The Sunny Southeast Region is offering one $700 scholarship to the National Conference in Spokane Washington, November 14-18, 2017.
+The Sunny Southeast Region is offering one $700 scholarship to the National Conference from November 27 – December 1, 2018 in New Orleans, Louisiana.